atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 ```
 editor AppendToFile

-with file f
- when name contains ".txt"
+with File f when name contains ".txt"
-do
- append "\nAnd this is a new line"
+  do append "\nAnd this is a new line"
 ```

 The `with` statement simply says *for each file in the project if name